Prometheus-X-association/lomct/docs/design-document.md

 - Onboarding:
   - Enter username: "mcgonagall"
   - Write bio: "Management professor at Cambridge University"
-  - Connect the primary source link : https://lrs.dataspace.inokufu.com/data/xAPI
+  - Connect the primary source link
-  - Configure the primary source basic auth : NzkxMjlhNzRmNjUyZmI0NmU0NTA5Y2Y5MTdkMmY0ZWU1YjkxYjZkYTo4YWU0MGNhNjJjMmM4NTE4YzZjMzAwZDBhNGI4OTE4YTI0M2I1YjRl
   - Accept the checkbox for visibility of username and biography.
   - Continue to settings extension page.
-  - Connect the secondary source link : https://lrs.dataspace.inokufu.com/data/xAPI
+  - Connect the secondary source link
-  - Configure the secondary source basic auth : Njk2NjM2MGVhYzYxYTQxN2MxOGMyMTA0MjgxZmMzYmNkNGMyZmQ2MDpiN2NkNDgyNzdmNjBhMWFjODc3MjEzMWYxNmI3ODU5ZjE5NWI1MTVh

 Validation:
 - Account creation with locally stored information.

-#### Persona 3: the authority of LRS: "https://lrs.dataspace.inokufu.com/data/xAPIx"
+#### Persona 3: the authority of primary LRS

 #### Test scenario 1